dotnet/dotnet-docker/samples/aspnetapp/README.md

 The sample builds the application in a container based on the larger [.NET Core SDK Docker image](https://hub.docker.com/r/microsoft/dotnet/).
 It builds and tests the application and then copies the final build result into a Docker image based on the smaller [ASP.NET Core Docker Runtime image](https://hub.docker.com/r/microsoft/aspnetcore/).
 It uses Docker [multi-stage build](https://github.com/dotnet/announcements/issues/18) and [multi-arch tags](https://github.com/dotnet/announcements/issues/14).

+The [.NET Core Docker Sample](../dotnetapp/README.md) demonstrates more functionality, including unit testing, publishing self-contained applications and using the Alpine base image.
+The same techniques can be applied to ASP.NET applications.

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

 Multiple variations of this sample have been provided, as follows.
 Some of these example Dockerfiles are demonstrated later.
 Specify an alternate Dockerfile via the `-f` argument.